Wanless Park and Tennis Club History

 The remaining courts were soon lit and tennis at Wanless became a night-time sport.
-As tennis grew in popularity, so grew the Club, at one time handling almost 800 senior members.
 The club was incorporated officially in the documents of incorporation dated 1970.
 Floodlights were installed in 1977 and an acrylic cushioned surface in 1980.

 Back to the Future

 In 2002 the courts were completely rebuilt and widened to provide more room between courts.
 2002 also marked the year we moved into the 21st century with the debut of our website on the world wide web.
 Throughout the decade the website grew and provided more and more functionality to the club’s members.
 In 2010 Wanless introduced the ability to reserve tennis courts via the internet.
 This proved very popular and was followed in 2011 by full electronic membership and lesson registration accepting credit card processing and instant confirmations.
 This decade also saw tremendous growth in tennis, and programs such as house league and the Saturday Morning Fun program often host hundreds of participants at a time.

 In 2014 Wanless Tennis was given stewardship over the complete field house by the city, and in return planned and funded an extensive renovation to provide a much improved and functional clubhouse for the members.
 At the Grand Opening in April 2014 Wanless celebrated its 50th year of continuous operation with a ribbon cutting ceremony opening the new clubhouse.
 Commemorative plaques from the city and a presentation by councillor Jaye Robinson contributed to the festivities.